roguewatt/via-framework/README.md

 - the eligibility boundary for input records;
 - the anchor from which output horizons are mapped to Valid Times.

-Each training, validation, test, or live sample has one Reference Time.
+Each training, validation, test, or live sample has one Sample As-of Time.

 Every input value included in the sample must satisfy:

-`Issue Time ≤ Reference Time`
+`Issue Time ≤ Sample As-of Time`

 ## Forecast Period Mapping

 A Forecast Period Mapping assigns a forecast period to each output horizon.
-The forecast period is the interval between the sample's Reference Time and the output's Valid Time:
+The forecast period is the interval between the sample's As-of Time and the output's Valid Time:

-`Valid Time = Reference Time + Forecast Period`
+`Valid Time = Sample As-of Time + Forecast Period`

 For a regular half-hourly forecast: